Why is my underlayment worn out

 Can I replace the underlayment myself?

-Replacing the underlayment is generally a job best left to professional roofing contractors, as it requires specialized knowledge and tools to remove the existing underlayment and properly install a new one without damaging the roof deck.
+Replacing the underlayment is generally a job best left to professional roofers, as it requires specialized skills and equipment.
+DIY attempts may result in improper installation and further damage.

 Connect with certified professionals in your area